Zero paid placements. No brand can pay to rank higher on Simscanner.

 How to read this.
 A small blue dot marks a row where the two brands currently differ on sourced data.
 Tap or hover Source in any row to see where a value comes from and when it was retrieved.

 Side-by-side comparison of Holafly and Ubigi across country coverage, regions, KYC default, hotspot policy, fair use transparency, top-up policy, refund window, support channels, and corporate basics.
-Values still being verified are shown as pending.
+Values we cannot source are shown as not stated.

 Dimension HolaflyBrand A UbigiBrand B Source